ipehhhhh/Ship-Safety-Optimization-with-Obstacle-Detection-System/README.md

 ## Datasets

 The dataset used for training the system is not included in this repository due to its size.
-You can obtain the dataset from [provide link or instructions on where to acquire the dataset].
+You can obtain the dataset from [https://s.ub.ac.id/datasetsproject].

 ## Files

 This repository includes the following files:

-- `Obstacle_Detection_System.ipynb`: Jupyter Notebook for training and testing the model.
+- `Valid_data.ipynb`: Jupyter Notebook for training and testing the model.
-- `pretrained_models/`: Directory containing pre-trained models.
+- `ecstracted_features,csv`: Directory containing features extracted from the datasets.
-- [List any other relevant files or directories]

 ## Usage